PIONIRA-NV/DigiCMR-API-Demo/README.md

 # DigiCMR-API-Demo
 DigiCMR Api demo code

 The Xynaps platform facilitates authoring and issueing of the electronic consignment note.
-Our e-CMR implementation is conform the e-protocol and improves collaboration and communication between all involved parties.
+Our e-CMR implementation is conform the UNECE e-protocol and improves collaboration and communication between all involved parties.

 The Xynaps API provides consignors, consignees, carriers and third-party software vendors to integrate their IT-systems into the e-CMR process.
 Our API provides functionality for: